prebid/prebid.github.io/dev-docs/pbs-bidders.md

 {% assign bidder_pages = site.pages | where: "layout", "bidder" | where: "pbs", true %}

+{: .alert.alert-warning :}
+Publishers are advised to check with legal counsel before doing business with any particular bidder.

 ## Prebid Server Bidder List

 <ul>